List of foreign electoral interventions: 2007 election (by Venezuela)

 In August 2007, Venezuelan-American businessman Guido Alejandro Antonini Wilson arrived in Argentina on a private flight carrying US$790,550 in undeclared cash.
 The money was discovered by customs authorities, sparking the Suitcase Scandal (Valijagate).
 The incident led to speculation that the funds were intended to finance the presidential campaign of Cristina Fernández de Kirchner.
 However, no conclusive evidence was presented to confirm this claim, and the case was closed in 2015 due to the statute of limitations.

 In 2021, former Venezuelan intelligence chief Hugo Carvajal alleged that Hugo Chávez’s government had sent funds to Argentina, mentioning Néstor Kirchner specifically.
 These claims reignited debates over possible illicit financing, but no direct evidence has emerged linking Cristina Fernández de Kirchner to receiving money from Chávez.

-2025 election (by Russia)
+2025 election (by United States and Russia)

+In October 2025, US president Donald Trump announced that he might cut off financial aid to Argentina if Javier Milei lost a crucial legislative election later that month.
+Milei would later win the legislative election.

 The Milei government accused a “non-institutional intelligence operation” of illegally recording and leaking private audio conversations (including those of Karina Milei) to destabilize the electoral process.
 The government alleged foreign influence, citing “patterns similar to operations attributed to Russian and chavista interests.”
 Russia formally denied the accusations.